jun9303/jun9303.github.io/_posts/2023-07-15-fukuoka-japan.md

     title: "Fukuoka Tower Seen at Momochihama Beach"
 ---

-Rainy Twists amongst City Delights and Onsen Relaxes
+Rainy twists amongst city delights and onsen relaxes

 Beginning in the tranquil resort place of Yufuin, my stay at Seiko-en Ryokan offered a serene retreat amidst nature's embrace.
 The private onsen and delectable kaiseki dinner set the stage for relaxation, providing a refreshing start to my Fukuoka trip.